-Halliburton performs due diligence, in a variety of ways, on suppliers with regard to slavery and human trafficking.
-Halliburton communicates its expectations of suppliers regarding human rights through the Supplier Ethics Letter and the Supplier Ethics Statement, and requires suppliers to contractually commit to protecting and upholding the fundamental human rights of their employees as stated in the Universal Declaration of Human Rights.
+Halliburton performs due diligence, in a variety of ways, on suppliers regarding slavery and human trafficking.
+Halliburton communicates its expectations of suppliers regarding human rights through the Supplier Ethics Letter and the Supplier Ethics Statement and requires suppliers to contractually commit to protecting and upholding the fundamental human rights of their employees as stated in the Universal Declaration of Human Rights.

 During onboarding, Halliburton requires potential suppliers to undergo a risk-evaluation process that covers export controls and sanctions screening, insurance verifications, and safety training for onsite vendors.
+To support Halliburton's commitment to the Responsible Minerals Initiative and its compliance with Section 1502 of the U.S. Dodd-Frank Act, suppliers are required to supply Democratic Republic of Congo (DRC) conflict-free materials to Halliburton, furnish information to assist in determining that work provided to Halliburton is DRC conflict-free, and respond to requests for information on sources of supply.
 Due-diligence checks are also performed on all international non-commercial agents, such as customs brokers, freight forwarders, and immigration and visa agents.

-Critical suppliers are evaluated annually on risks related to safety, quality, environment, social responsibility, economics, governance and corporate citizenship.
+Critical suppliers are evaluated annually on risks related to safety, quality, environment, social responsibility, economics and corporate governance.
 The regular Halliburton Supplier Performance Review and Evaluation Process for Critical Suppliers includes a questionnaire on each supplier's compliance to Halliburton's 1) COBC, safety standards and requirements; 2) regulations, and terms and conditions; 3) policies and/or procedures in place that prohibit forced labour and human trafficking in their operations and in the operations of utilised employment agencies or subcontractors; 4) policies and/or procedures in place that prohibit wage deductions or payments by workers in return for such things as employment, transportation, accommodations, and food; and 5) policies and/or procedures in place that enforce timely and accurate payments of wages for all workers.
 Non-compliance with Halliburton standards (such as poor performance, unethical business practices and acts of corruption) can lead to appropriate response actions up to and including termination.